 Rendering Quality Settings

-Under the Image tab the Auto Contrast setting is disabled by default, allowing you to adjust the strength of the Highlights and Shadows in your render.
+Under the Image tab of the Visual Settings dialog the Auto Contrast setting is disabled by default, allowing you to adjust the strength of the Highlights and Shadows in your render.
 Enabling Auto Contrast will hide these sliders and apply optimal contrast to the image.

 Enscape has a Safe Frame feature, and this can be found and enabled under the Enscape Setting’s Capture tab.